 The northern most point of our walk was North Beach Jetty which juts out 22m over the sea providing an excellent location for fishing but also views of the sea percolating beneath the jetty.

-The path then follows West Coast Drive south with views over North Beach until you get to Hamersley Pool, a reef-enclosed, tidal pool popular as a family swimming spot and also as a snorkelling location..
+Continuing south the path reaches Hamersley Pool, a reef-enclosed, tidal pool popular as a family swimming spot and also as a snorkelling location.

 Between Hamersley Pool and Mettams Pool you will find the Centaur Memorial commemorating the iron brig Centaur which foundered on a reef 2 km out to sea in 1894.
 All nine crew and four passengers on board made it safely to shore on lifeboats, landing near what is now known as Hamersley Pool.